MahmoudsEl-Din/MBD/README.md

 # Repository Overview

 This repository is organized into: MATLAB and Model-Based Design (MBD).
-Each directory contains a the tasks submission of topics related to MATLAB programming and Model-Based Design in Simulink, respectively.
+Each directory contains the tasks submission of topics related to MATLAB programming and Model-Based Design in Simulink, respectively.

 ## MATLAB Directory